Authentication Research Service

 Please note: IFAR will rarely accept a work lacking an initial attribution.

-Art Authentication Research Service
+Authentication Research

 A written report outlining our findings and stating our opinion as to authorship will be presented after the completion of the research.
 In rare instances, the report may not be conclusive.
 IFAR does not issue "certificates of authenticity."